 S&T invests in the evaluation of terrorism prevention programs to assess effectiveness, determine best practices, and identify potential unintended consequences.
 Recurrent evaluations also assist in identifying problematic facets that need refinement.
-The following publications are sorted chronologically.

 - Countering Violent Extremism -- The Application of Risk Assessment Tools in the Criminal Justice and Rehabilitation Process: Literature Review (2018)